-These are the first stand-alone spaces on the Science Park, providing flexible accommodation options for both office and/or laboratory use, specifically aimed at users who have progressed beyond the initial research stages of their business, and now require larger premises to develop that business further, whilst remaining within the Science Park campus and its scientific environment.
+Rationale: The Grow-on spaces are the first stand-alone B1(b) Research and Development units on the Park, providing 2529 sqm of flexible accommodation options for office and/or laboratory use, aimed at users who have progressed beyond the initial research stages of business, and now require larger premises to develop further, whilst remaining within the Science Park campus and its environment of innovation.

-Each has been designed to provide a significant degree of flexibility during its life to allow the building to potentially be subdivided in a number of configurations ranging between a single occupier double storey unit of 1600 sq m to 8 single storey units of 200 sq. m each.
+Flexibility: Since the users may have limited-time tenancies in the buildings, the space provides a significant degree of flexibility during its life to allow the building to be subdivided in a number of configurations/uses and offering everything from a single-occupier double-storey unit of 1600 sqm to 12 single-storey units of 200 sqm each.

 LHC has also been commissioned to design the hard and soft landscape setting and planting around the buildings.

 To read more about the naming of the buildings click here .